 To change FAT32 to NTFS, you have two ways to do it: one is converting FAT32 to NTFS without data loss and the other is formatting the hard drive to NTFS, which will clear all the files.
 Here is how to make it.

-Convert FAT32 to NTFS Directly Without Data Loss by Using a Partition Converter
+Convert FAT32 to NTFS Directly Without Data Loss via Free Disk Converter

-What's more, EaseUS Partition Master is also good at various partition converters.
+Aside from converting FAT32 to NTFS or NTFS to FAT32, EaseUS Partition Master Free is also good at various partition conversion tasks, including:

 - Convert disk style from MBR to GPT without data loss, and vice versa.